Skip to main content

 Minitron 8B~16 GBMistral-NeMo 12B distilled to 8B

 Select a model, then pick a prompt from the second dropdown.
-The generation cell is reactive, changing the prompt re-runs inference without reloading the model.
+The generation cell is reactive: changing the prompt re-runs inference without reloading the model.
+You now have a TensorRT-LLM-optimized model loaded in your CKS-hosted notebook and can iterate on prompts interactively against GPU-accelerated inference.

 Clean up